quasoph/exomagpy/README.md

-# exo-ml
+# exomagpy
 Pip-installable Python package for exoplanet detection using machine learning.
+Looks at shiny things!